 My blog has been changed to make it more appealing for those who have New England ancestors and want to see the area through photos.
 Things I’ll include are typical white New England churches, libraries showing their genealogical collection, historical societies, cemeteries, war memorials, in general, anything to do with history.

 For four years I’ve blogged mostly about my personal genealogy in New England (Connecticut, Massachusetts, Vermont, and New Hampshire), New York, New Jersey, Michigan, Illinois, Wisconsin, and the Eastern Townships of Quebec, Canada.
 I still will, can’t forget my own roots.

 Please check out the labels on the right side for articles.
 The header tabs at the top are a work in progress.

 Wednesday, May 25, 2011

 Copy of a pamphlet for the Chateau Frontenac in Quebec City, Quebec, Canada.
-A facebook friend posted some recent photos of his trip there and I mentioned staying there many years ago.
-The price for a room for two in one of the towers, overlooking the St. Lawrence seaway was about $36.
+A Facebook friend posted some recent photos of his trip there and I mentioned staying there many years ago.
+The price for a room for two in one of the towers, overlooking the St. Lawrence Seaway was about $36.
 I remembered I had this old pamphlet and decided to post for my Wordless Wednesday.
-The little black box with the name is the front of a matchbook that I cut out.
-We took the trip in 1967 and also stayed in Montreal to attend the Expo 67.
+The little black box with the name in the front is a matchbook that I cut out.
+We took the trip in 1966 and also stayed in Montreal for a few days.